Rubus Classification

 Section Rubus (Suberecti)

 Stalked glands usually absent; stems often shiny, suberect like raspberry canes and often suckering but not usually rooting at the tip like other brambles; inflorescence racemose and often with only one flower on each peduncle; sepals usually green with white border; in several species the stamens are splayed out after flowering; leaves green below and deciduous in winter.
-Examples: R. arrheniiformis, R. bertramii, R. canadensis, R. divaricatus, R. nessensis, R. plicatus, R. scissus, R. vigorosus.
+Examples: R. arrheniiformis, R. bertramii, R. canadensis, R. divaricatus, R. nessensis, R. nobilissimus, R. plicatus, R. scissus, R. vigorosus.

 Series Sylvatici